 Outstanding Contributor: Contributions in class reflect exceptional preparation.
 Ideas offered are always substantive; provide one or more major insights as well as direction for the class.
 Challenges are well substantiated and persuasively presented.
 If this person were not a member of the class, the quality of discussion would be diminished markedly.
-Grade: 25 points
+Grade: 96-100 points

 Good Contributor: Contributions in class reflect thorough preparation.
 Ideas offered are usually substantive; provide good insights and sometimes direction for the class.
 Challenges are well substantiated and often persuasive.
 If this person were not a member of the class, the quality of discussion would be diminished.
-Grade: 20 points
+Grade: 90-95 points

 Adequate Contributor: Contributions in class reflect satisfactory preparation.
 Ideas offered are sometimes substantive, provide generally useful insights but seldom offer a new direction for the discussion.
 Challenges are sometimes presented, fairly well substantiated, and are sometimes persuasive.
 If this person were not a member of the class, the quality of discussion would be diminished somewhat.
-Grade: 15 points
+Grade: 80-89 points

-Non-Participant: This person says little or nothing in class.
+Non-Participant: This person says little or nothing in discussions.
 Hence, there is not an adequate basis for evaluation.
-If this person were not a member of the class, the quality of discussion would not be changed.
-Grade: 5 points
+Grade: 70-79 points